 If you are a UK employee sent to work overseas on a temporary basis and continue to be paid by your UK employer, you don’t need to inform HMRC.
 Most of these ‘detached duty’ arrangements will be handled by your employers’ HR or Payroll teams and any notifications made by them.

 Permanent removals abroad should be notified to HMRC.
 Advance notice to them will enable you to establish the extent of any residual tax liability you may have, or indeed any tax repayments to which you may be entitled.

 UK contractors who may have more complicated tax residence issues, who may need to claim foreign tax credits and non-resident landlords should use the Self-Assessment Tax Return system to engage with and inform HMRC.

-In conclusion, working overseas is still a viable option for contractors with marketable skills looking for new opportunities.
+In conclusion, working overseas is still a viable option for contractors with marketable skills looking for new opportunities and there are plenty of jobsites out there, such as Jooble, that can help you to find those opportunities.
 There may be short-term difficulties but diligent research, the support of your Agency and your professional advisers like PayStream can help smooth the path to a different future.